grscheller/neovim-notes/AdvTradViCommands.md

 what is a matching symbol for different file types.

 When scrolloff is set, some of these commands get modified.
-In my .vim/vimrc file, I use
+In my init.vim file, I use

 ```
     set scrolloff=3